TedHusted/awake/awake.md/awake.md

 	“Are you filing a claim?” asks Park.

 	“The store replaced the chair, so we decided not to file a claim or police report.
-The building is already upset that Elena went into the pool area by herself. — Here, you can take the drive if it helps.
+The building is already upset that Elena went into the pool area by herself.
+More publicity won’t help. — Here, you can take the drive.
 We don’t need it now.”
-Tate accepts the drive from her outstretched hand.
+Tate accepts the drive from her outstretched hand and drops it into an evidence bag.

 	Park and Tate peer at the footage that Tessa copied to their phones.
 It shows the wheelchair heading straight for the pool, without slowing, and tipping over into the water.